1. I'm Not Afraid of the Dark

 12. Amphibian

+Dive into stories where life unfolds both on land and in water, made possible through technology and skill.
+These human characters are able to navigate underwater and terrestrial worlds, such as deep-sea divers, submarine crews or marine researchers.
 They may survive in the depths for long periods of time, facing the challenges and dangers of exploration, isolation, discovery and fragile human relationships.
 From shipwrecks to underwater caves, these stories are rich with the mystery, survival and adaptation that come with life in two worlds.
+Please note, the use of magic to survive underwater is prohibited for this prompt, however science fiction is allowed.

 Moby-Dick; or, The Whale by Herman Melville (Adventure Fiction)